j796160836/cannybots-beta/README.md

 ##2.
 Arduino Library Dependancies

-If any exist copy the folders under:
+If any folders exist under:
 * cannybots-beta/avr/libraries

-to:
+copy them to:

 * Documents/Arduino/libraries

 You may need to create the folder, if so you might want to consider just copying the whole libraries folder from the git repo to the Arduiono sketchbook folder.